nerdErg/GoodForm/tutorial/03-CreateOrUpdateGrailsProject.md

 #Suggest entry

-GoodForm includes support for predictive text suggestions.
+The GoodForm Extras plugin includes support for predictive text suggestions.
 This can be implemented by defining a field with a 'suggest' attribute, eg.

     "What is your favorite colour?" text: 20, suggest: "colour", map: 'faveColour'